ogbinar/defcraft/Java_setup.md

 * disable online mode
 * disable whitelist (or enable, up to you)
 * set yourself as op

+* white list commands
+Whitelist on - This activates the whitelist
+Whitelist off - This disables the whitelist
+Whitelist add playername - This will add a player to the whitelist Whitelist remove playername - This will remove a player from the whitelist Whitelist list - This will list the players who have been added to the whitelist

 REFERENCE:
 * https://www.vultr.com/docs/setup-paperspigot-on-ubuntu